-Which is Best?
+Which is Microcontroller has the best Toolchain?
 PIC32 for C++, but STM32 offers professional software for free.

 STM may win in broader applications, but it’s nice to know Microchip still acts like a small business, even though it sells billions of units each year.

-Which is Best?
+Which is Microcontroller has the lowest cost?
 The PIC32 for low-quantity purchases.
-The STM32 for larger orders
+The STM32 for manufacturing orders.

 Both STM32 and PIC32 are quality 32-bit microcontrollers, and at Titoma we have used them both with much success.